microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/timeoffreason-delete.md

 Mark a [timeOffReason](../resources/timeoffreason.md) as inactive by setting the **isActive** property.
 Every team must include at least one **timeOffReason**.

-This method does not remove the specified **timeOffReason** instance. [timeOffItem](../resources/timeoffitem.md) instances that have been assigned this reason remain assigned to this reason.
+This method doesn't remove the specified **timeOffReason** instance. [timeOffItem](../resources/timeoffitem.md) instances that were assigned this reason remain assigned to this reason.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]